Sometimes High and Sometimes Lonesome – Devil’s Thumb Loop, Indian Peaks Wilderness

 D-low and I continued over to the pass and Devil's Thumb Lake and enjoyed more of the mountain views.

-As we made our way down the trail we saw an old thru-hiker buddy named Goof out with his wife Melissa.
+As we made our way down the trail we saw an old thru-hiker buddy named Goof out with his someone Melissa.
 After a pleasant talk (and tentative plans to meet up in the nearby town of Ned), we continued down to Jasper Lake.
 The first way wave of day trippers in the form of runners were seen.

 We let the main trail and headed up and over the lonely and little visited shoulder of Chittenden Mountain.